Carolzhangzz/Eternagram_/README.md

 ```

 ## Acknowledgments

-- Thanks to all contributors and participants in the CHI Conference 2024.
+- Thanks to all contributors.